BSc (Hons) (York), MSc (Nottingham), PhD (Nottingham), UoN 30 credits of PGCHE (2001-current) (Nottingham PGCHE (30 credits) )

 B36 (South Building, Jubilee Campus)

 Dr Chris James Carter holds an undergraduate degree in Psychology from the University of York (BSc Hons), a Masters in Occupational Psychology from the Institute of Work, Health and Organisations, University of Nottingham (MSc Distinction), and a PhD in Computer Science from the Horizon Centre for Doctoral Training, University of Nottingham.
+Chris is also an Associate Fellow of the Higher Education Academy (HEA).

 Chris has experience of working within diverse, multicultural research teams both in industry and academia, and is heavily engaged with his respective communities of practice, having developed a wide network of multi-disciplinary research collaborators and small-medium enterprise founders.
-He has held the role of Assistant Professor in Entrepreneurship and Innovation at Nottingham University Business School since July 2016, became the School's Deputy Director of MSc Entrepreneurship Programmes in 2018 and in 2020, took on the Co-Director role for the same Programme.
+He has held the role of Assistant Professor in Entrepreneurship and Innovation at Nottingham University Business School since July 2016, became the School's Deputy Director of MSc Entrepreneurship Programmes in 2018 and in 2023, took on the Director role for the same Programme.

 Entrepreneurial Creativity; Digital Entrepreneurship; Digital Marketing; Social Media; Online Identity and Reputation Management; Risk Perception; Social Media Research Ethics.